1739-1814. He was born in Dundee Scotland on 24 January 1739, the son of Alexander Duncan who was the town clerk, and of his wife, Isabel Crawford.

 From November 1781 until April 1782 Duncan had the Ambuscade 32, and from 19 April to 5 December 1782 he commanded the Victory 100, flagship of Admiral Lord Richard Howe in the Channel, being present in the summer campaign of April-August 1782 and at the relief of Gibraltar on 18 October.

 In August 1783 he arrived in Nova Scotia to become commissioner for Halifax dockyard having been appointed to that office by his friend Howe, now the first lord of the Admiralty.
-He came home in 1799, assumed a similar position at Sheerness in 1800, and on 1 January 1801 became deputy comptroller of the Navy, a position he relinquished on 7 June 1806 when he retired to Dartmouth.
+He came home in 1799 to seek medical treatment, assumed a similar position at Sheerness in 1800, and on 1 January 1801 became deputy comptroller of the Navy, a position he relinquished on 7 June 1806 when he retired to Dartmouth

 He died in Dartmouth on 7 October 1814.